Malcolm Dunbar: Postwar, and death

+He was a friend of the British artist Hal Woolf who died in Police custody in London in 1962 following a road traffic accident.
+He had met him and Hal's ex wife Greta at the York Minster pub on the day of the accident.

 He later worked in the Labour Research Department until, in July 1963, having apparently removed all identification from his clothing, he walked into the sea at Milford-on-Sea, near Bournemouth.
-According to Richard Baxell although this looks like a clear case of suicide, Vincent Brome pointed out in Legions of Babel, his (now out of print) history of the International Brigades, the coroner declared an open verdict at the inquest, rather than declaring his death to have been suicide.
+According to Richard Baxell although this looks like a clear case of suicide, Vincent Brome pointed out in Legions of Babel, his (now out of print) history of the International Brigades, that the coroner declared an open verdict at the inquest rather than declaring his death to have been suicide.
 This, and Dunbar's alleged relationship with the Cambridge spy, Kim Philby, have led to persistent rumours of official cover-ups and Secret Service skulduggery.

 Following his death, Malcolm Dunbar's papers were saved by Thérèse Langfield, whose partner contacted Richard Baxell.
 In June 2016, Baxell handed over the mass of material to the Bishopsgate Institute in London.
 The collection includes: Spanish Civil War documents, including papers regarding his service in the 15th International Brigade, 1937–1939; photographs, 1937–1939; papers and correspondence, 1936–1963; membership cards and certificates (UK), including membership of the Communist Party of Great Britain, 1912–1949.